jfrader/fivem-nui-react-lib/README.md

 # fivem-nui-react-lib

-A set of tools NUI events in react
+A set of tools for using FiveM NUI events in React

 # usage